-'If the railway is inoperable, I will be forced to use my car for regular trips to Dún Laoghaire and beyond.'
+'If the railway is inoperable, I will be forced to use my car for regular trips to Dún Laoghaire and beyond'.

 Many respondents raised concerns about the project, mostly around the negative impact from proposed works on amenities, public paths along the cliffs and access to beaches and the seaside.
-They highlighted the need to protect the railway line should not be valued more than public rights of way, amenity value or access to the public beaches.
-This is detailed more fully in Section 4.3 Emerging Preferred Scheme.
+Those comments highlighted the need to protect the railway line should not be valued more than public rights of way, amenity value or access to the public beaches.